Brewers vs. Phillies Player Props Betting Odds

-Player prop bet odds for Nicholas Castellanos, Christian Yelich and others are listed when the Philadelphia Phillies host the Milwaukee Brewers at Citizens Bank Park on Wednesday (first pitch at 6:40 PM ET).
+Player props are available for Nicholas Castellanos and Christian Yelich, among others, when the Philadelphia Phillies host the Milwaukee Brewers at Citizens Bank Park on Thursday at 12:35 PM ET.

 Bet on this matchup or its props with BetMGM!